Laser communication in space: 2011–2020

-2021-present
+2021–present

-In June 2021, the U.S. Space Development Agency launched a two 12U CubeSats aboard a SpaceX Falcon 9 Transporter-2 rideshare mission to Sun-synchronous orbit.
-The mission is expected to demonstrate laser communication links between the satellites and a remotely controlled MQ-9 Reaper.
+In June 2021, the US Space Development Agency launched two 12U CubeSats to Sun-synchronous orbit to demonstrate laser communication links between the satellites and a remotely controlled MQ-9 Reaper.

-On December 7, 2021 NASA's Laser Communications Relay Demonstration (LCRD) launched as part of USAF STP-3, to communicate between geosynchronous orbit and the Earth's surface.
+On December 7, 2021, NASA's Laser Communications Relay Demonstration (LCRD) launched as part of USAF STP-3, to communicate between geosynchronous orbit and the Earth's surface.

-In May 2022, TeraByte InfraRed Delivery (TBIRD) was launched (on PTD-3) and tested 100 Gbps comms from 300 mile orbit to California.
+In May 2022, TeraByte InfraRed Delivery (TBIRD) was launched (on PTD-3) and tested 100 Gbit/s comms from 300 mile orbit to California.

+Laser communications in deep space will be tested on the Psyche mission to the main-belt asteroid 16 Psyche, launched in 2023.
+The system is called Deep Space Optical Communications (DSOC), and is expected to increase spacecraft communications performance and efficiency by 10 to 100 times over conventional means.
+In April 2024, the test was successfully completed with the Psyche spacecraft at a distance of 140 million miles.

 Future missions

-Laser communications in deep space will be tested on the Psyche mission to the main-belt asteroid 16 Psyche, planned to launch in 2022.
-The system is called Deep Space Optical Communications (DSOC), and is expected to increase spacecraft communications performance and efficiency by 10 to 100 times over conventional means.

 Japan's National Institute of Information and Communications Technology (NICT) will demonstrate in 2022 the fastest bidirectional lasercom link between the geosynchronous orbit and the ground at 10 Gbit/s by using the HICALI (High-speed Communication with Advanced Laser Instrument) lasercom terminal on board the ETS-9 (Engineering Test Satellite IX) satellite, as well as the first intersatellite link at the same high speed between a CubeSat in LEO and HICALI in GEO one year later.
+As of May 2024, a Full Trasceiver type terminal compatible for CubeSat has been designed and in development.
+CubeSOTA is expected to launch during the Japanese fiscal year 2025 with the terminal for "demonstrating various scenarios, including LEO–ground, LEO–HAPS, and LEO–LEO."
+CubeSOTA "will be the first in-orbit validation of the terminals."

-LunaNet is a NASA project and proposed data network aiming to provide a „Lunar Internet“ for cis-lunar spacecraft and installations.
+LunaNet is a NASA and ESA project and proposed data network aiming to provide a “Lunar Internet“ for cis-lunar spacecraft and installations.
 The specification for the system includes optical communications for links between the Earth and the Moon as well as for links between lunar satellites and the lunar surface.